gdiet/backup/README.md

 * Support running the dedup file system with data files missing (for the "Shallow Copy" feature). (git 013fc7d)
 * On Windows, the utilities support space characters in the app path. (git 1632819)

+Known problems:

+* Deadlock e.g. when moving files in the dedup file system.

 #### 2.4 (2020.10.18)

 First public release.

+Known problems:

+* If the drive the temp folder resides in is faster than the target drive, when copying many files the background write-to-target process may still take a long time when the foreground copy-to-DedupFS process has finished.
+* Dirty corner cases when moving a file that currently is just written to.

 ## Storage Format